Sarah Entwistle: It may prove a mere accident that we met, or it may prove a necessity

 6:00 - 8:00pm

 signs and symbols is delighted to present the first US solo exhibition of English artist/architect Sarah Entwistle.
 The exhibition, titled It may prove a mere accident that we met, or it may prove a necessity, is conceived by the artist as an autobiographical exploration from within the archive of her late grandfather and fellow architect, Clive Entwistle (b.1916 – d.1976, Manhattan), whom she never met.
-The installation responds to an image of a staged trade fair interior (c.1969) designed by Clive, and features a still life of objects ranging from marbled ink drawings on archival paper, a large handwoven tapestry, ceramics, raw sheet steel wall lamps, a table and a white Persian cat.
+The installation responds to an image of a staged trade fair interior (c.1969) designed by Clive, and features a still life of objects ranging from marbled ink drawings on archival paper, a large handwoven tapestry, raw sheet steel wall lamps, a table and a white Persian cat.

 In 2011, while teaching at the Architectural Association, Sarah Entwistle received the personal effects of her late grandfather, the material having re-emerged from a Manhattan storage room where it had been retained for over thirty years.
 Until then she had been largely unaware of this legacy, his narrative being mostly absent from her childhood.
 Containing rich and varied material, the archive details Clive’s ambitious yet ill-fated design practices and turbulent private life: intricate architectural models, furniture prototypes, drawings, writings and, perhaps the most outwardly striking and personally confronting part of the material, many photographic portraits of women and extensive correspondences with lovers.
 Indeed, her grandfather writes that his cardinal points were “Architecture, Spiritually, Intellect and Sex.”